-Based on the foregoing definition, during the last completed financial year of the Company, the NEOs of the Company were Mr. Steven Dean, CEO, Mr. Gerrie van der Westhuizen, CFO and Corporate Secretary, and Mr. Jeremy Langford, President and Chief Operating Officer ("President and COO").
+Based on the foregoing definition, during the last completed financial year of the Company, the NEOs of the Company were Mr. Steven Dean, then Chair and CEO, Mr. Gerrie van der Westhuizen, CFO and Corporate Secretary, and Mr. Jeremy Langford, then President and Chief Operating Officer ("President and COO").
+Effective June 23, 2025, Mr. Dale Andres, who served as an independent director up to that date, was appointed CEO.
+Concurrently, Mr. Dean became Executive Chair and Mr. Langford became President.
+This Statement of Executive Compensation reflects the titles of Messrs.
+Dean and Langford as at December 31, 2024.